Tulare, California: History

 The Yokuts people built reed boats and fished in what was later to be called Tulare Lake in their homeland for centuries, until the invasion and settlement by the Spanish and American pioneers.
 When California became a state in 1850, Tulare did not yet exist as a town.
 Tulare was founded in 1872, by the Southern Pacific Railroad.
-The town was named for Lake Tulare.
-The lake had been named for the tule rush plant (Schoenoplectus acutus) (pictured left), a species of bulrush that predominantly lined the marshes and sloughs of its shore.
+Tule is the town's namesake.

 Transportation was the first impetus behind the establishment of the town.
-Tulare flourished as the headquarters of the railroad in the area.
-The town suffered through many difficult challenges, but despite burning down and being rebuilt three times in its first fourteen years of existence, it was eventually incorporated in 1888.
+The town burnt down and being rebuilt three times in its first fourteen years.
+Tulare was incorporated in 1888.

-In 1891, the railroad moved its headquarters to Bakersfield, decimating the community.
+In 1891, the railroad went to Bakersfield.
 Although the railroad was gone, the community of Tulare struggled to become an agricultural center for California, which it is today.
-Due to the inadequate 10 in of rainfall per year, water resources had to be found.
-In order to bring water to Tulare, citizens established the Tulare Irrigation District and issued $500,000 in bonds to build an extensive canal system carrying water from the Sierra Nevada.
+Due to the 10 in of rainfall, water resources had to be found.
+To bring water to Tulare, citizens established the Tulare Irrigation District and issued $500,000 in bonds to build an extensive canal system carrying water from the Sierra Nevada.
 In 1903, when the bonds were paid off early, they celebrated by having a bond-burning celebration.
-Once the water system was established, Tulare burgeoned, becoming a center for farming and agriculture because of its central location.

 In 1912, Hulett C. Merritt founded Tagus Ranch, which at 7000 acre was the largest fruit ranch in the world.
 Until its close, Tagus Ranch produce was known the world over, and was served in the finest restaurants throughout America.
 At the end of World War II, a portion of Tagus Ranch served as a German POW camp.